muonium/core/CONTRIBUTING.md

 # Release
 Our method is the rolling release.

-### Milestones
-We don't work with the GitHub milestones because Muonium is on a rolling release.

 But if you want to know where we go, check [here](https://muonium.ch/photon/#!/achievement) ! :)

 # AUTHORS file